chase-moskal/cynic/README.md

 - tests are just async functions, return booleans to pass or fail
 - run in node, browser, puppeteer, or elsewhere
+- es modules and commonjs are both supported
-- no goofy assertion library: just return results or throw errors
+- no goofy assertion library: just return results or throw strings
+- examples here are in typescript, but you can go vanilla js

 ## get cynical and make a test suite